boschresearch/statestream/README.md

 Wed, 21 Dec 2016 12:53:50 @ initializing: (1 remaining) << viz on <<
 ```

 The GUI opens and the network topology can be inspected.
-For this demonstration example an example layout (graphview) of the network is provided.
+For this demonstration example, an example layout (graphview) of the network is provided.
 Once all items are instantiated, the network streaming can be started by pushing the play button in the GUI or entering **stream** into the terminal:

 ```
 Wed, 21 Dec 2016 12:55:24 @ 00000000 << stream <<